brightvibesrock/reactjs-todo-example/README.md

 * from terminal, cd to your reactjstodolist folder.

 ## Advanced Developers
 If you are already familiar with reactjs, folder structures and props, below are quick steps to  deploy it to netlify.
-If you are new to reactjs or you just want to refresh on core concepts go to the section -> [Getting Started 101](#getting-started-101).
+If you are new to reactjs or you just want to refresh on core concepts start with -> [Getting Started 101](#getting-started-101).
+You will come back to this section in the end.

 ### Get site running on local and deploy to netlify
 All the code for the 101 is here https://github.com/brightvibesrock/reactjs-todo-101 for your reference.